gugamm/use-api/README.md

 # use-api

 use-api is a set of simple React.JS hooks that helps managing state for api requests.
-It comes with only two hooks: "useApi" and "useSharedApi".

 ## Installation